-For the Examination Conventions, please see the most recent version of the Circular to Candidates in Canvas.
+For the Examination Conventions, please see Canvas.
 A circular about examination arrangements will be sent to candidates in Hilary Term.

 2nd Year MPhil candidates may also be required to attend a viva voce examination at which issues arising from their pre-submitted essays, examinations or dissertation may be discussed.